How To Get OSHA Certified

 ✔ OSHA Does Not Certify Workers: The term “OSHA certified” is misleading; instead, you receive a completion card from the DOL.

 ✔ Renewal: While OSHA Outreach training does not expire, it is recommended to refresh your knowledge periodically.
+Regular refresher training can be supported by ongoing safety management workflows and digital documentation systems that track certifications across active job sites.

 References